-Course: Trainers: Date: Part 1: Instructions: Please gree with th e followin g statemen ts.
+Course: Trainers: Date :

+Part 1 : Instructions: Please indicate how much you agree with the following statements.

 Please tick the appropriate box.
-Strongly Agree Agree Disagree Strongly Disagree Don't know was provided with all of the i choose the course.
-The information provided to me by the Institute gave me a clear idea of where the course might lead in terms of future career and job prospects. was given a clear idea of whathe course.
-The topics covered in the cour se were interesting.
+Strongly Agree Agree Disagree Strongly Disagree Don't know I was provided with all of the information I needed to choose the course.
+The information provided to me by the Institute gave me a clear idea of where the course might lead in terms of future career and job prospects.
+I was given a clear idea of what I could achieve by the end of the course.
+The topics covered in the course were interesting.
 The topics covered in the course were appropriately challenging.
-The trainers had a good knowl teaching. edge of the subject they were was able to talk to my trainer feel that I will be able to use course on the job and in every The student support services v vere easy to access when I The Student Welfare Officer p support I needed, and/or was services when required. • would rate the customer service at the Institute as: would rate this course overal l as Please use this space to make
+The trainers had a good knowledge of the subject they were teaching.
+I was able to talk to my trainer(s) when I needed to.
+I feel that I will be able to use what I have learned in the course on the job and in everyday life.
+The student support services were easy to access when I needed them.
+The Student Welfare Officer provided me with the help and support I needed, and/or was able to refer me to other services when required.
+I would rate the customer service at the Institute as: I would rate this course overall as

+Please use this space to make any additional comments:
-Part 2: Instructions: Please use this section to make general comments on the course overall by completing the following sentences:

-I decided to do the training program because

-My favourite part of the training program was

-My least favourite part of the training program was
+Part 2: Instructions: Please use this section to make general comments on the course overall by completing the following sentences: I decided to do the training program because My favourite part of the training program was My least favourite part of the training program was l learned I wish we had covered What are your plans after completing this program?

-I learned

-I wish we had covered

-What are your plans after completing this program?
 (Choose all that apply.)

-☐ Pursue further studies in our college/institute

-☐ Pursue higher studies in another education institution

-Name of the institution:

-☐ Take up work
+Pursue further studies in our college/institute Pursue higher studies in another education institution Name of the institution: Take up work □ Other, please specify:

-☐ Undecided

-☐ Other, please specify: